-All Medic’s android projects automatically build, sign, and release builds via Github Actions or Travis.
+All Medic’s android projects automatically build, sign, and release builds via Github Actions.
 The following guide applies to any of these apps, although the last 2 are in maintenance mode (links pointing to the release sections):

 Alpha for release testing

 - Make sure all issues for this release have passed AT and been merged into